withastro/astro/packages/integrations/markdoc/README.md

 ### Use Astro components from npm packages and TypeScript files

-You may need to use Astro components from TypeScript or JavaScript files with named imports.
+You may need to use Astro components exposed as named exports from TypeScript or JavaScript files.
 This is common when using npm packages and design systems.

 You can pass the import name as the second argument to the `component()` function: